shehreendheda/katacoda-scenarios/logsprocess/logsparsing/step1.md

 Datadog automatically parses JSON-formatted logs to extract attributes.
 For logs with other formats, Datadog has a <a href="https://docs.datadoghq.com/logs/processing/processors/?tab=ui#grok-parser" target="_blank">Grok Parser</a> that can be added to <a href="https://docs.datadoghq.com/logs/processing/pipelines/" target="_blank">Pipelines</a> to help extract attributes.
 Let's take a look at the Grok Parser.

-1. In a new browser window/tab, log in to the <a href="https://app.datadoghq.com/account/login" target="_datadog">Datadog account/organization</a> that was created for you by learn.datadoghq.com.
+1. In a new browser window/tab, use the login credentials provided in the terminal to log in to the <a href="https://app.datadoghq.com/account/login" target="_datadog">Datadog account/organization</a> that was created for you for this activity.

+    Note: If the credentials are not displayed in the terminal, run the command `creds`{{execute}} in the terminal.

 2. If you've previously used **Logs** in the Datadog organization you are working in, move on to the next step.